-- A. Contractor agrees to comply with all Medi-Cal requirements, including, but not limited to those specified in the Department of Behavioral Wellness' Policies and Procedures referenced in Section 17 (Additional Program Requirements), and be approved to provide Medi-Cal services based on Medi-Cal site certification, per Department of Behavioral Wellness' Policy and Procedure # 4.005- Site Certification for Specialty Mental Health Services. - B. For programs located at Contractor's sites, Contractor shall develop and maintain a written disaster plan for the Program site and shall provide annual disaster training to staff that addresses, at a minimum: emergency staffing levels for the continuation of services under the Program, patient safety, facility safety, safety of medication storage and dispensing medication, and protection of client records, as required by this Agreement.
+- A. Contractor agrees to comply with all Medi-Cal requirements, including, but not limited to those specified in the Department of Behavioral Wellness' Policies and Procedures and be approved to provide Medi-Cal services based on Medi-Cal site certification, per Department of Behavioral Wellness' Policy and Procedure # 4.005- Site Certification for Specialty Mental Health Services. - B. For programs located at Contractor's sites, Contractor shall develop and maintain a written disaster plan for the Program site and shall provide annual disaster training to staff that addresses, at a minimum: emergency staffing levels for the continuation of services under the Program, patient safety, facility safety, safety of medication storage and dispensing medication, and protection of client records, as required by this Agreement.